wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 If you have time you can run the GO enrichment test on the molecular function (`ontology="MF"`) or the cellular component ontologies (`ontology="CC"`).

 ![Question](round-help-button.png)
 What are the top categories enriched for genes DE with treatment?
-Does it make sense?
+Is it consistent with what is reported in the original paper?

 ![Tip](elemental-tip.png)
 `TopGO` includes the possibility to use several decorrelation algorithms, giving less redundant, and more precise categories in the results.
 Repeat the analysis with the weight algorithm (`algorithm = "weight"`), and observe the difference in results.

 ### topAnat enrichment test
-It is also possible to perform a similar ontology enrichment, but on the fly anatomical ontology instead of Gene Ontology.
+It is possible to perform a similar ontology enrichment, but on the fly anatomical ontology instead of Gene Ontology.
 Genes are mapped to a tissue if some expression was detected in this tissue.
 With the Bgee database team (<http://bgee.org>), I have developped a tool called `BgeeDB` allowing to do this, based on the `topGO` package algorithm.
-It is available in the latest Bioconductor release, or on GitHub <https://github.com/BgeeDB/BgeeDB_R>.
+It is available in Bioconductor (release 3.3), or on GitHub <https://github.com/BgeeDB/BgeeDB_R>.
 I encourage you to try in addition to the classical GO enrichment tests, it gives very interesting results!
 A graphical interface is also available at <http://bgee.org/?page=top_anat#/>.

 ---------------------------------------

 <sub>Icons taken from http://www.flaticon.com/</sub>

+<sub>Thanks to Amina Echchiki for proofreading and testing</sub>

 <!--
-## TO DO: some questions like: what is on the x / y axis

-## TO DO: thanks amina
-## TO DO: replace cpm(y, log=T) by a variable

-## TO DO: how to implement code folding/hiding?
+* TO DO: add code for topAnat part?

-          easiest is probably to have 2 versions, one with code, one without or change file names to generic file names
+* TO DO: how to implement code folding/hiding?
+Easiest is probably to have 2 versions, one with code, one without...
+Or change file names to generic file names?

 * TO DO: prepare short presentation of:
   * kallisto.
 Fast + accurate: game changer